jonathanneo/intro-to-python/README.md

 - `solved` : contains the solved solutions. `stu` activities will not contain the solved solutions until the end of the day.
 - `resources`: contains datasets used for the activity.
 Note that the datasets are also uploaded to a S3 bucket for easier access via Google Colab.

-# Copyright

-Copyright (c) Jonathan Neo, All Rights Reserved.
-Unauthorized copying of this file, via any medium is strictly prohibited.